garden-io/garden/docs/reference/providers/local-kubernetes.md

           # documentation](https://github.com/moby/buildkit#registry-push-image-and-cache-separately)
           type:

+          # The registry from which the cache should be imported from, or which it should be exported to.
+          #
+          # Important: You must make sure `imagePullSecrets` includes authentication with the specified cache
+          # registry, that has the appropriate write privileges (usually full write access to the configured
+          # `deploymentRegistry.namespace`).
+          registry:
+            # The hostname (and optionally port, if not the default port) of the registry.
+            hostname:

+            # The port where the registry listens on, if not the default.
+            port:

+            # The registry namespace.
+Will be placed between hostname and image name, like so:
+            # <hostname>/<namespace>/<image name>
+            namespace: _

           # This is the buildkit cache mode to be used.
           #
           # The value `inline` ensures that garden is using the buildkit option `--export-cache inline`.
 Cache